-JOHN N. GALLO is a partner at the firm, the head of the Litigation group in the firm’s Chicago office, and global co-chair of the firm’s White Collar practice group.
+JOHN N. GALLO is a partner at the firm, the head of the Litigation group in the firm’s Chicago office, and global co-leader of the firm’s White Collar practice group.
 He is a trial lawyer and a former federal prosecutor in Chicago.
 His practice includes conducting internal investigations for institutions, representing criminal defendants and grand-jury targets, and representing parties in complex civil litigation.

 Most recently, John was lead trial counsel in a three-month bench trial in federal court in Chicago where he represented the former officers of the Emerald Casino in a matter brought by the bankruptcy estate of the casino.
 As publicly disclosed, he also represented Governor Scott K. Walker in connection with an investigation conducted by the District Attorney in Milwaukee County.
 He also has represented various board committees of public companies tasked with directing internal investigations or the company’s response to government investigations.

 John has represented institutional clients in circumstances where the client discovered actual or alleged internal wrongdoing, and led and conducted confidential internal investigations intended to provide the institutional client with information relevant to the discharge of the its duties.
 In particular, he has been responsible for leading internal investigations on behalf of institutional clients in the insurance brokerage, airline, university, health care, environmental, accounting, regulated industry, law, luxury hotel, and high-technology areas.
 In addition, John has represented a series of clients in grand jury investigations and/or pending criminal matters.
 He also routinely prosecutes civil cases on behalf of institutional clients seeking redress for having been victimized by fraud.
 In addition, he has been engaged to represent institutions and individuals that have been the subject of FCPA/anti-corruption investigations.